flintlang/flint/proposals/0001-asset-trait.md

 }
 ```

-The following Solidity contracts shows how call reentrancy can result in `Vulnerable` sending more Wei to `Attacker` than intended.
-The `withdraw` function retrieves the balance of the given account, transfers it back, then sets its back to 0.
+The following Solidity contracts show how call reentrancy can result in contracts sending more Wei than they intended to.
+The `withdraw` function retrieves the balance of the given account, transfers it back, then sets it to 0.
 On line 13, an external call is performed using the low-level `call` function, attaching a Wei value.
 No function signature is specified, so the target’s fallback function is called.
-The vulnerability is enacted if the target’s fallback function calls back into withdraw(address).
-Control flow will execute lines 11–13 again, without having set the recipient’s balance to 0.
+The vulnerability is exploited if the target’s fallback function calls back into `withdraw(address)`.
+Lines 11–13 will be executed again, without having set the recipient’s balance to 0.
 Vulnerable thus sends balance again, and the process repeats itself until the transaction’s gas is exhausted.

 ```
 contract Vulnerable {